AltSysrq/lmdb-zero/README.md

 - Cursors and read transactions can be reset and reused.

+## Status

+The API is complete but not necessarily completely stable; there may yet be unsound parts of the API or the implementations.

+This crate has not been tested on architectures with strong alignment constraints.
+While the conversion API checks for correct alignment by default, issues such as [#27060](https://github.com/rust-lang/rust/issues/27060) could come up, and it is of course possible there are bugs in handling alignment here.

 ## Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted